 I’ve always been a fan of bean dips.
 Texas Caviar and this Chili Cheese Dip are some of my favorites, but I really love a good Seven Layer Bean Dip.
-Over the years I’ve paid attention to the different ways I’ve seen it made and for this recipe I’ve taken all the elements I love and put them together in this Ultimate Seven Layer Bean Dip.
+Over the years, I’ve paid attention to the different ways I’ve seen it made.
+For this recipe, I’ve taken all the elements I love and put them together in this Ultimate Seven Layer Bean Dip.

 First of all, stirring salsa into the refried beans gives them an extra layer of flavor.
-Second, using your favorite store-bought guacamole is a huge time-savor and adds amazing flavor.
-Thirdly, and I think this is my favorite tip, use a Hidden Valley Fiesta Ranch Dip packet in the sour cream to really add a punch of flavor.
+Second, using your favorite store-bought guacamole is a huge time-saver and adds amazing flavor.
+Thirdly–and I think this is my favorite tip–use a Hidden Valley Fiesta Ranch Dip packet in the sour cream to really add a punch of flavor.